TERMZL0ckd0wn/ZeroTier-Binary-Builder/README.md

 Report any issues [here](https://github.com/TERMZL0ckd0wn/ZeroTier-Binary-Builder/issues).
 Make sure to state your cerrent Void Linux version and libc implementation along with your machine specs.

 ### Special Thanks
-To the [original repository](https://github.com/rafalb8/ZeroTierOne-Static) of this fork.
+To [this repository](https://github.com/rafalb8/ZeroTierOne-Static) for providing static binaries.
 Also, the Void Linux and runit docs for helping me creating the service files for "runit".